open-atmos/PyMPDATA/README.md

   in 1D, 2D and 3D using structured meshes, optionally
   generalised by employment of a Jacobian of coordinate transformation.
-PyMPDATA includes implementation of a set of MPDATA **variants including flux-corrected transport (FCT), infinite-gauge, divergent-flow and third-order-terms options**.
+PyMPDATA includes implementation of a set of MPDATA **variants including the non-oscillatory option, infinite-gauge, divergent-flow, double-pass donor cell (DPDC) and third-order-terms options**.
 It also features support for integration of Fickian-terms in advection-diffusion problems using the pseudo-transport velocity approach.